harishanandan555/nxticker/DASHBOARD_FEATURES.md

 # Complete Dashboard Features

 ## 🚀 Overview
-This document outlines all the comprehensive features implemented in the BetaTickers dashboard, providing a modern, feature-rich, and user-friendly interface for managing API usage, analytics, and account settings.
+This document outlines all the comprehensive features implemented in the NxTicker dashboard, providing a modern, feature-rich, and user-friendly interface for managing API usage, analytics, and account settings.

 ## 📊 Dashboard Tabs & Features